boobooHQ/private_templates/README.md

  These templates include various bypasses I encountered during my bb hunting.

- Give Respect to the original authors !!
+**Respect to the original authors !!

  I only edited them to include forbidden bypasses and other few tweaks !!